 Published in an edition of 20 numbered copies.
 Acquoy, The Netherlands, 2009.

-Unbound artist book in a portfolio box, 128 single-sided sheets.
+Unbound edition in a custom-made portfolio box, 128 single-sided sheets.
 Archival inkjetprints.
 5 x 7 inches each.

-The book is included in the collections of the Bayerische Staatsbibliothek (München), Bibliothèque Nationale de France, Centre Pompidou (MNAM/CCI), Columbia University, Koninklijke Bibliotheek (The Hague), Nederlands Fotomuseum, and The New York Public Library.
+The book is included in the collections of the Bayerische Staatsbibliothek (München), Bibliothèque Nationale de France, Centre Pompidou (MNAM/CCI), Columbia University, National Library of The Netherlands (Koninklijke Bibliotheek), Nederlands Fotomuseum, and The New York Public Library.